actris/data-management-plan/DMP/ACTRIS-DMP.md

 In all cases where access is restricted, information on how to access the data should be available through the metadata, in order to facilitate machine to machine interaction.

 If specific software tools are need to access the data, documentation about the software and how to access it should be included, preferably in the metadata.
 Furthermore, ACTRIS digital tools (software etc.) will be available through open access repositories like GitHub. *A open source licence for software should be encouraged and applied when possible.
 All software related to ACTRIS data should aim at following the practice of open access if possible.
-For software related to access of level 2 data, the ACCESS unit is responsible together with the data centre units.
+For software related to access of level 2 data, the DVAS unit is responsible together with the data centre units.
 To be discussed: For level 0 and 1, the topical centres and/or data centre unit are responsible for providing access to software related to ACTRIS level 0 and level 1.*

 There are valuable and contributing networks to ACTRIS e.g. EMEP, GAW, EARLINET, and level 3 products covering bridge to external data bases and use of these data in combined products.
 The implementation and strategic and technical contributions of this is under development.